glesauteur/unstirrd/README.md

 Unstirrd is inspired by the app [Untappd](https://untappd.com/) but adapted to cocktails instead of beers.

-For screenshots of the app, with the [screenshots](docs/screenshots.md) file.
+For screenshots of the app, view the [screenshots](docs/screenshots.md) file.

 ## Tech Stack